danielcristho/docudocs/blog/2023-07-19-cloud-concepts.md

 ### Evolution of hosting

 ***Dedicated Server***
 One physical machine dedicated to single a business.

 - run single web/site
 - very expansive, high maintenance, high security

 ***VPS (Virtual Private Server)***
 The physical machines is virtualized into sub-machine.

 - run multiple app/site
 - better utilization and isolation of resources

 ***Shared Hosting***
 One physical machines shared by hundred of business.

 - very cheap, poor isolation, limited functionality
 -

 ***Cloud Hosting***
 Multiple physical machines that act as one system.

 - the system is abstracted into multiple cloud services
 - flexible, scalable, secure, cost-effective, high-configurabilty

 ### What is Amazon?
-An American multinational computer technology corporation headquartered in Seattle, Washington
+An American multinational computer technology corporation headquartered in Seattle, Washington.

 ### What is AWS?
 Cloud services provider from Amazon, was launched in 2006.
 Their first services: